RICHQAQ/PasteMD/docs/md/README.en.md

 | Grok | ✅ Perfect | ✅ Perfect | ✅ Perfect | ✅ Perfect |
 | Claude | ✅ Perfect | ✅ Perfect | ✅ Perfect | ✅ Perfect |

-_*Doubao requires granting clipboard read permissions in the browser before copying HTML content with formulas._
+_*Doubao requires granting clipboard read permissions in the browser before copying HTML content with formulas (set it via the lock icon near the URL bar)._

 Legend:
-- ✅ **Perfect** – formatting, styles, and formulas are kept as-is.
+- ✅ **Perfect** — formatting, styles, and formulas are kept as-is.
-- ⚠️ **Rendered as code** – math formulas appear as raw LaTeX and must be rebuilt inside Word/WPS.
+- ⚠️ **Rendered as code** — math formulas appear as raw LaTeX and must be rebuilt inside Word/WPS.
-- ⚠️ **Formulas missing** – math formulas are removed; rebuild them manually with the equation editor.
+- ⚠️ **Formulas missing** — math formulas are removed; rebuild them manually with the equation editor.

 Test description:
-1. **Copy Markdown** – use the “Copy” button provided beneath most AI responses (typically Markdown, sometimes HTML).
+1. **Copy Markdown** — use the “Copy” button provided beneath most AI responses (typically Markdown, sometimes HTML).
-2. **Copy page content** – manually select the AI reply and copy (HTML rich text).
+2. **Copy page content** — manually select the AI reply and copy (HTML rich text).

 ---

 ## Getting Started

 1. Download an executable from the [Releases page](https://github.com/RICHQAQ/PasteMD/releases/):
-   - **PasteMD_vx.x.x.exe** – portable build, requires Pandoc to be installed and accessible from `PATH`.
+   - **PasteMD_vx.x.x.exe** — portable build, requires Pandoc to be installed and accessible from `PATH`.
-   - **PasteMD_pandoc-Setup.exe** – bundled installer that ships with Pandoc and works out of the box.
+   - **PasteMD_pandoc-Setup.exe** — bundled installer that ships with Pandoc and works out of the box.
 2. Open Word, WPS, or Excel and place the caret where you want to paste.
 3. Copy Markdown or HTML-rich text, then press the global hotkey (`Ctrl+B` by default).
 4. PasteMD will: